peterjmartinson/writing/DistractedFortune/20250102_MugRedo/draft.md

 What do you do when your first product sample arrives and it sucks?
 You either throw the whole idea out as stupid, or you maximize your improvements and try again.

-If you've read one of my [earlier posts on the Growth Mindset](https://distractedfortune.com/growth-mindset-versus-influencer-defeat-the-beast-to-succeed/), you know it's important to view failure as evidence to be used to fuel improvement.
+If you've read one of my [earlier posts on the Growth Mindset](https://distractedfortune.com/growth-mindset-versus-influencer-defeat-the-beast-to-succeed/), you know it's important to use failure as information that fuels improvement.

 It's easy to take failures and use them as bait for your Inner Critic to come out and punish you.
-This manifests in product development as the urge to can the whole enterprise as having been a stupid idea anyway.
+This manifests in product development as the urge to can the whole enterprise.

-The growth mindset says, maybe the evidence suggests an improvement can be made instead.
+The growth mindset says, maybe the evidence suggests an improvement that can be made instead.

-So I sold a few math mugs!
+[I sold a few math mugs](https://distractedfortune.com/from-selling-drugs-to-selling-mugs/)!
 Three were to myself, of course, as samples.
 Two were sold to my father in law, and two to an old friend I used to work with.
-They are math people - my father in law has [written several articles about math history](https://larouchepub.com/other/2018/4525-sociopathic_lying_th.html), and my friend just [published a collection of the correspondences](https://www.amazon.com/Battle-Light-Descartes-Sourcebook-Principle/dp/B0DNFXQM5H/ref=nosim?tab=distractedfor-2) of mathematician [Pierre de Fermat](https://en.wikipedia.org/wiki/Pierre_de_Fermat).
+They are math people - my father in law has [written several articles about math history](https://larouchepub.com/other/2018/4525-sociopathic_lying_th.html), and my friend just [published a book on the discovery the principle of least action](https://www.amazon.com/Battle-Light-Descartes-Sourcebook-Principle/dp/B0DNFXQM5H/ref=nosim?tab=distractedfor-2) by mathematician [Pierre de Fermat](https://en.wikipedia.org/wiki/Pierre_de_Fermat).

 Sure, both sales can be chalked up to sympathy buys, but they helped me complete a few full start-to-finish tests of purchasing.
 Both my customers also provided valuable feedback - for example, maybe don't put the whole proof of the Pythagorean Theorem on the mug.